Lawmakers Craft Deal on Privacy Legislation to Protect Americans' Personal Data

 Two influential lawmakers from opposing parties have crafted a deal on legislation designed to strengthen privacy protections for Americans’ personal data .
 The sweeping proposal announced Sunday evening would define privacy as a consumer right and create new rules for companies that collect and use personal information.
 It comes from the offices of Democratic Sen. Maria Cantwell and Republican Rep. Cathy McMorris Rodgers, both of Washington state.

 While the proposal has not been formally introduced and remains in draft form, the bipartisan support suggests the bill could get serious consideration.
-According to a one-page outline released Sunday, the bill worked out by McMorris Rodgers and Cantwell would strengthen rules requiring consumer consent before a company can collect or transfer certain kinds of information
+According to a one-page outline released Sunday, the bill worked out by McMorris Rodgers and Cantwell would strengthen rules requiring consumer consent before a company can collect or transfer certain kinds of information.
+Companies would have to notify consumers about the details of data collection and retention policies and seek consumer permission for significant changes.
+Consumers would also have greater control over how their data is used under the measure.
+One provision of the proposal would allow consumers to opt out of targeted ads

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: